thelimeskies/thelimeskies/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning Data Science and Deep Learning
+- 👯 I’m looking to collaborate on AI and Django Projects
+- 💬 Ask me about Python
+- 😄 Pronouns: He/Him

 <!--
 **thelimeskies/thelimeskies** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.